scaisijie/NYCAirbnb/README.md

-This is a project for class Exploratory Data Analysis/Visualizations in Columbia University.
-Our team presents interactive visualizations and interesting insights into the Airbnb data.
-We like choosing Airbnb for accommodations when traveling because of their low cost, convenient location, and household amenities.
-We focus on New York City’s data because we live in New York and we love this amazing city, we wish to perform an in-depth analysis on one of the most popular popular tourist destinations in the world.
+This is a project for class Exploratory Data Analysis/Visualizations at Columbia University.
+Our team presents interactive visualizations and interesting insights into the Airbnb data of NYC.
+We are willing to choose Airbnb for accommodations when traveling because of its low cost, convenient location, and household amenities.
+We focus on New York City’s data because we live in New York and we love this amazing city.
+Thus, we wish to perform an in-depth data analysis on one of the most popular tourist destinations in the world.

 link to the book URL:	scaisijie.github.io/nycairbnb/